LesliTech/Lesli/docs/getting-started/credentials.md

 # Rails Credentials

-Lesli uses **Rails Credentials** to securely manage sensitive configuration values across environments.
-This ensures credentials such as API keys, database passwords, and third-party service tokens remain encrypted and safe.
+Lesli uses **Rails Credentials** to manage sensitive configuration values securely across environments.

+This includes secrets such as database credentials, API keys, service tokens, and integration settings required by Lesli modules and third-party providers.

+By storing this information in encrypted credentials files, you can keep sensitive values out of your source code while still making them available to your application at runtime.

+---

-## Managing Rails Credentials
+## Editing Rails Credentials

-To edit credentials for a specific environment, use the following commands:
+To edit credentials for a specific environment, run one of the following commands.

-**Ubuntu / Linux Desktop**
+### Ubuntu / Linux Desktop

 ```shell
 EDITOR="code --wait" rails credentials:edit --environment development